 When used in the configuration file, the name of the option should not be prefixed with any other characters.
+Hyphens in the option names should be changed to underscores.
 Each option must be specified on a separate line.
 You can comment out all of a given line by inserting a leading hash character (#), like this: